-Note programs are not required to align additional elements, but typically programs can find some support for at least Standard 2.
-It is important to note that grades have very limited potential to provide evidence for elements expecting planning for K-12 classroom instruction or application of knowledge and skills in the K-12 classroom.
-The table in the Template for Course Grades and/or Transcript Analysis includes elements from Standard 2 preloaded for the convenience of program report compilers.
-Additional elements as appropriate can be added and elements from Standard 2 can be removed.
+Note programs are not required to align additional components, but typically programs can find some support for at least Standard 2.
+It is important to note that grades have very limited potential to provide evidence for components expecting planning for K-12 classroom instruction or application of knowledge and skills in the K-12 classroom.
+The table in the Template for Course Grades and/or Transcript Analysis includes components from Standard 2 preloaded for the convenience of program report compilers.
+Additional components as appropriate can be added and components from Standard 2 can be removed.